gushogg-blake/datacamp-assignment/CourseOutline.md

 Example exercise: write JSX markup to display the logged-in user's name if present, or a login link if the user is `null`.

 ## Chapter 2: Components

-> I was going to start with writing a simple functional component but this is already covered by writing a function that returns JSX, so this can be explained in the intro video for this chapter.

 ### Lesson 2.1: Using components